 Answer questions and see how you rank against other players.Play Now

-He wrote a couple of autobiographies, including Maybe I'll Pitch Forever: A Great Baseball Player Tells the Hilarious Story Behind the Legend, where he secretly lamented not being the first black player in the major League instead of Jackie Robinson, but he bore it with equanimity.
+Paige wrote a couple of autobiographies, including Maybe I'll Pitch Forever: A Great Baseball Player Tells the Hilarious Story Behind the Legend, in which he secretly lamented not being the first black player in the major League instead of Robinson, but he bore it with equanimity.

-He held a number of firsts, most notably the first black pitcher to be inducted into the Baseball Hall of Fame in 1971, which he was fortunate to be able to see.
-He was also the oldest rookie and working player in the game.
-But Paige rarely addressed the issue of his age, often quoting Mark Twain: "Age is a question of mind over matter.
+He held a number of firsts, including becoming the first player from the Negro Leagues to be inducted into the Major League Baseball Hall of Fame, in 1971.
+Despite his incredible longevity, Paige rarely addressed the issue of his age, often quoting Mark Twain: "Age is a question of mind over matter.
 If you don't mind, it doesn't matter."

 © 2013 A+E Networks.
 All rights reserved.